skupta12/Whiteday/README.md

   Built with Next.js, the project supports SSR, which helps with faster page loads, better SEO, and a better user experience.
 All product data is fetched server-side for fast and efficient rendering.

 - **Fast Performance**:
   Optimized for speed, ensuring your site loads quickly and provides a smooth shopping experience.
-Next.js's automatic code-splitting and optimization features are leveraged for maximum performance.

 - **Product Pages with Details**:
   Product pages show all necessary details like price, description, images, and reviews, with an easy-to-use layout for customers to explore.